SMerrony/keypadder/README.md

 from a tablet or phone to send frequently-used, awkward, or difficult-to-remember key combinations to the currently-focused desktop application.

-Amongst other things, the author uses it with Thunderbird and LibreOffice Writer for typing accented characters, with MuseScore to provide a keypad similar to commercial score writing application, and with Firefox for accented characters and Emojis in social media.
+Amongst other things, the author uses it with Thunderbird and LibreOffice Writer for typing accented characters, with MuseScore to provide a keypad similar to a certain commercial score writing application, and with Firefox for accented characters and Emojis in social media.

 ## Key Features